hashicorp/vault/website/source/intro/getting-started/deploy.html.md

 reconstruct the master key, Vault will remain permanently sealed!

 It is possible to generate new unseal keys, provided you have a quorum of existing unseal keys shares.
-See "vault rekey" for more information.
+See "vault operator rekey" for more information.
 ```

 Initialization outputs two incredibly important pieces of information: